Ger help from the Salvation Army in Arizona.

 Salvation Army helps the elderly and retirees in Arizona as well.
 With an increasing number of senior citizens in the state, there is a need for supportive housing, home care, financial aid and other services.
 The Salvation Army case workers and volunteers assist with these needs.
 A major focus is on keeping seniors self-sufficient, and as part of that, find elderly financial assistance programs.

-Salvation Army Centers in Arizona
+Local Salvation Army centers in Arizona

 Coconino County and Flagstaff